-An online service is one in which the student completes to provided the online service is located out-of-state, with the exception of Florida Virtual School (see Part B).
+An online service is one in which the student completes his/her studies via a computer, and the studies are evaluated based on the work completed via the computer.
+This is an acceptable service, provided the online service is located out-of-state, with the exception of Florida Virtual School (see Part B).